NesquikPlus/opengl_collision/README.md

 Download include files for glad and stb_image.

-Put glad.c and stb_image.h in project directory.
+Put glad.c in the project directory.

 Your include directory(usr/local/include by default) should contain the following folders with header files inside them: